siloist/siloist.github.io/archive/english/books/Silo's Message.md

 ## DEATH

-Officiant: Life has ceased in this body.
+**Officiant**: Life has ceased in this body.
 We must now make an effort to separate in our minds the image of this body from the image of the person we remember...
 This body does not hear us.
 This body is not the person we remember...
 May those of you who do not feel the presence here of another life, separate from the body, consider that although death has paralyzed this body, the actions he/she carried out will continue to act, and their influence will never end.
 This chain of actions that was set in motion in life cannot be stopped by death.
 How profound it is to meditate on this truth, even though we may not completely comprehend the transformation of one action into another!
 And may those of you who do feel the presence of a separate life consider that death has only paralyzed this body, that the mind has once again triumphantly freed itself, opening its way toward the Light...